Songs of Serpents – Art, Landscape, Ecofeminism(s)

 Inputs and Talks

-Neringa Bumbliene, Curator, Nida Art Colony of Vilnius Academy of Arts
+Neringa Bumblienè, Curator, Nida Art Colony of Vilnius Academy of Arts

-Gerta Xaferej, Artist
+Gerta Xhaferej, Artist

 Goda Palekaitè, Artist

-Stefanie Kaboth-Bahr, Geologist, Paleontologist, Freie Universität Berlin
+Stefanie Kaboth-Bahr, Geologist, paleontologist, Freie Universität Berlin

 Break approx. 10 min